unrealwork/atsd-use-cases/IRSTaxFilings_2018/README.md

 ### SQL

-Although ATSD is a non-relational database it offers a SQL-like syntax with time-series extensions such as interpolation functions.
+Although ATSD is a non-relational database it offers a SQL-like syntax with time series extensions such as interpolation functions.
 It also provides a built-in **SQL Console** for ad-hoc data exploration.

 The following queries will be shown here: